antoniocasero/Panels/README.md

     public var enclosedNavigationBar = true
 ```

-The perfect companion for `Panels` is [Arrows](https://github.com/antoniocasero/Arrows), take a look!
+You could add an arrow indicator to give more feedback to your panels.
+The perfect companion for `Panels` is [Arrows](https://github.com/antoniocasero/Arrows)

 <p align="center">
     <img src="Resources/ArrowExample.gif" width="237" height="471" alt="Arrows Example">